Discharge Instructions: Giving Yourself an Intramuscular (IM) Injection in the Thigh

 Step 3.
 Injecting the medicine

 Prepare the site as you were shown by your healthcare provider.
 See the general instruction sheet on giving yourself an IM injection.
 If you did not get this sheet, ask for one.
+Then:

-- Stretch the skin tight.
+- Stretch your skin tight.

 Step 4.
 Removing the needle